 Social media works as the perfect tool for all this.
 It benefits the leader and the brand behind it.

 Who have been the biggest influences on you, your thinking, and your approach to your work?

-There’s an Australian author that I like a lot called Daniel Priestley.
-Through his books I learned that I should strive to become a reference in my field so that my businesses can flourish and hopefully become over-subscribed!
+I like Daniel Priestley.
+Through his books I learned that I should strive to become a reference in my field.
+That way, my businesses can flourish and hopefully become over-subscribed!

-Body and mind I leave to Jean-Pierre de Villiers and Tara Brach for their constant posting that I use to guide my behaviour towards health and mindfulness.
+Body and mind I leave to Jean-Pierre de Villiers and Tara Brach.
+Their constant posting guides my behaviour towards health and mindfulness.